7 Essential Benefits of Having a Support Dog for Children with Autism

 Assistance in Behavioral Management and Self-Regulation

 When a young person becomes overwhelmed, their support dog often provides a soothing presence that helps them regain emotional control.
-Research from the DANE study highlights that children experience a strong bond with their pets, finding joy in caring for them, which promotes responsibility and patience—key traits for effective behavioral management.
+Research from highlights that children experience a strong bond with their pets, finding joy in caring for them, which promotes responsibility and patience—key traits for effective behavioral management.
 Moreover, active caregiver involvement and alignment with therapeutic strategies lead to improved behavioral outcomes.

 Regular engagements with a support dog can improve social functioning within households, as highlighted in recent studies that recognized themes of stability and strength among domestic dynamics.
 The research named 'Family Functioning and Assistance Canines' demonstrates that greater emotional closeness between caregivers and support dogs is associated with enhanced household dynamics, highlighting the emotional advantages of these relationships.
 Backed by Rori Care's clinical leadership team, which appreciates neurodiversity and aims for youth success, this partnership not only encourages better behavior at home but also aids social interactions in various environments, offering a dual advantage for the individual and their family.